LuisBalsa/CPP04/ex03/README.md

 4. **Later Deletion**:
    - The `Floor` singleton keeps track of all dropped Materias until they are explicitly deleted.
-   - During program shutdown or at any appropriate time, the `cleanFloor()` function can be called to delete all the dropped Materias from the `Floor`.
+   - During program shutdown (Floor destructor) or at any appropriate time, the `cleanFloor()` function can be called to delete all the dropped Materias from the `Floor`.
    - By delaying the deletion of dropped Materias until this cleanup step, you ensure that memory is managed efficiently and no memory leaks occur.